-The theme "My soul rejoices in the Lord" has been chosen for the 2022-2023 year of ministry as part of the Diocese of Arlington's three-year preparation leading up to the Golden Jubilee in 2024.
-The Diocese of Arlington consists of the 70 Catholic parishes in the northern half of Virginia and will be celebrating 50 years since being established by the Vatican!
+The Diocese of Arlington consists of the 70 Catholic parishes in the northern half of Virginia and in November 2024 will be celebrating 50 years since being established by the Vatican!
 If you are a member of one of those parishes, this is a big deal and much like a big birthday celebration!
-Rejoice!